Typed Racket provides a rich variety of types to describe data. This section introduces them.

 Finally, any value is itself a type:

 We have already seen some examples of function types.
-Function types are constructed using ->, with the argument types before the arrow and the result type after.
+Function types are constructed using ->, where the last type is the result type and the others are the argument types.
 Here are some example function types:

 The first type requires a Number as input, and produces a Number.
 The second requires two arguments.
 The third takes one argument, and produces multiple values, of types String and Natural.
 Here are example functions for each of these types.

 > (lambda: ([a : String] [b : String]) (equal? a b))

 > (lambda: ([c : Char]) (values (string c) (char->integer c)))